NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.2.Chapter/README.md

 Although foating-point numbers are useful, they can be a source of confusion.
 For example, Java distinguishes the integer value 1 from the  foating-point value 1.0, even though they seem to be the same number.
-They belong to diferent data types, and strictly speaking, you are not allowed to make as- signments between types.
+They belong to diferent data types, and strictly speaking, you are not allowed to make assignments between types.

 The following is illegal because the variable on the left is an int and the value on the right is a double: